Homemade Chicken Croquettes

 Croquettes are also called chicken balls or chicken fingers.
-Though, I think they are too fat to be called fingers.
-Don't you?
+Though I think they are too fat to be called fingers.
+Don’t you?

-These are simple and easy to make, and yet, very impressive to serve.
+- No hassle.
 You can make these ahead of time and fry them just before serving.
-Or, you can make all the components and put it all together an hour before you are ready to serve.
-There are three components to these croquettes:
+Or, you can make all the components and assemble them an hour before you are ready to serve.

 Ingredients and substitutes